cogeotiff/rio-cogeo/README.md

 **Important**

-Because the mercator project does not respect the distance, when working with multiple images covering different latitudes, you may want to use the *--global-maxzoom* option to create output dataset having the same MAX_ZOOM (raw data resolution).
+Because the mercator projection does not respect the distance, when working with multiple images covering different latitudes, you may want to use the *--global-maxzoom* option to create output dataset having the same MAX_ZOOM (raw data resolution).